Valerie Jarrett

-Valerie June Jarrett (née Bowman; born November 14, 1956) is an American businesswoman and former government official.
-She currently serves as the Chief Executive Officer of the Obama Foundation.
-She previously served as the senior advisor to U.S. President Barack Obama and assistant to the president for public engagement and intergovernmental affairs from 2009 to 2017.
-Before that, she served as a co-chair of the Obama–Biden Transition Project.
+Valerie June Jarrett (née Bowman; born November 14, 1956) is an American businesswoman and former government official, who has been the chief executive officer of the Obama Foundation since 2021.
+She was the longest-serving senior advisor to U.S. President Barack Obama.
+She was assistant to the president for Public Engagement and Intergovernmental Affairs, overseeing the office of the same name, and chaired the White House Council on Women and Girls.
+Before that, she was the chief executive officer of The Habitat Company and a co-chair of the Obama–Biden Transition Project.

-She has been the CEO of the Obama Foundation since October 2021.

 Early life and education

 Jarrett was born in Shiraz, Iran, during the Shah's rule, to American parents James E. Bowman and Barbara T. Bowman.
 Her father, a pathologist and geneticist, worked at a hospital in Shiraz in 1956.
-When she was five years old, the family moved to London for a year, later moving to Chicago in 1963.
+When she was five years old, the family moved to London for a year, later moving to Chicago in 1962.

-Her parents are of African-American and European descent.
-On the television series Finding Your Roots, DNA testing indicated that Jarrett is of 49% European, 46% African, and 5% Native American descent.
-Among her European roots, she was found to have French and Scottish ancestry.
-One of her maternal great-grandfathers, Robert Robinson Taylor, was the first accredited African-American architect, and the first African-American student enrolled at the Massachusetts Institute of Technology.
-Jarrett's father once told her that her great-grandfather was Jewish.
+Her maternal great-grandfather, Robert Robinson Taylor, was the first accredited African-American architect, and the first African-American student to enroll at the Massachusetts Institute of Technology.
 Her maternal grandfather, Robert Rochon Taylor, was chairman of the Chicago Housing Authority in the 1940s.

 As a child, Jarrett spoke Persian, French, and English.
-In 1966, her mother was one of four child advocates who created the Erikson Institute.
-The institute was established to provide collective knowledge in child development for teachers and other professionals working with young children.
+Her mother was one of four children's advocates who created the Erikson Institute in 1966.
+The institute was established to expand collective knowledge of child development for teachers and other professionals working with young children.

 Jarrett graduated from Northfield Mount Hermon School in 1974, and earned a B.A. in psychology from Stanford University in 1978 and a Juris Doctor (J.D.) from the University of Michigan Law School in 1981.
-On May 21, 2016, she received the honorary degree of Doctor of Laws from Colby College in Waterville, Maine.

 Career

 Chicago municipal politics

 Jarrett got her start in Chicago politics in 1987 working for Mayor Harold Washington as deputy corporation counsel for finance and development.

 Jarrett continued to work in the Chicago mayor's office in the 1990s.
-She was deputy chief of staff for Mayor Richard Daley, during which time (1991) she hired Michelle Robinson (Michelle Obama), then engaged to Barack Obama, away from a private law firm.
-Jarrett served as commissioner of the department of planning and development from 1992 through 1995, and she was chairwoman of the Chicago Transit Authority from 1995 to 2003.
+She was deputy chief of staff for Mayor Richard Daley, during which time (1991) she hired Michelle Robinson (who was then engaged to Barack Obama) from Sidley Austin.
+Jarrett served as commissioner of the department of planning and development from 1991 through 1995, and she was chairwoman of the Chicago Transit Authority from 1995 to 2003.